-3% of investments were classified as "not sustainable" due to the Fund holding an amount of cash and financial instruments that can be used for cash management and/or hedging purposes.
+8% were classified as not sustainable due to the Fund holding an amount of cash and financial instruments that can be used for cash management and/or hedging purposes.
 As the share of investments that were "not sustainable" relates to cash or financial instruments there were no minimum environmental and social safeguards.